davidcjordan/boomer_supporting_files/README.md

     - these settings can be saved and used on multiple runs if the imager
   - ! the scripts should be run as sudo, like this: ```sudo bash make_boomer_sdcard.sh base sdb```  [reference](https://stackoverflow.com/questions/18809614/execute-a-shell-script-in-current-shell-with-sudo-permission#23506912)

-The repository contains config files, such as dhcpcd.conf, hostapd.conf, systemd service files, and shell scripts.

 ### Notes:
 Here is the timing of making an SD-card with the scripts: